OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/style_guide/doc_style_guide.rst

               openmdao.core.tests.test_expl_comp.RectangleComp
               :keep-docstrings:

-        The resulting output with the docstring look like this:
+        The resulting output with the docstring looks like this:

         .. embed-code::
           openmdao.core.tests.test_expl_comp.RectangleComp